-There will be over 50 animals of all shapes and sizes in the final game, and we'll be updating this list as more get revealed.
-It contains the official list, along with a few we've spotted from our own investigations.
+There are over 70 animals of all shapes and sizes in the final game, and we'll be updating this list as more get revealed.
+It contains the official list as it appears in the in-game Zoopedia.
 Here are all animals we know about in Planet Zoo!

 Planet Zoo Animal List - All animals we know about so far

 Aardvarks might not look like it but they're quite the night owls.
 Native to Africa, these burrowing mammals have a long snout with which they catch their insect prey.
 They'll probably get angry if you confuse them with anteaters.

 Hailing from Sub-Saharan Africa, the African Buffalo happens to be the largest member of the cow family found in the African wild.
 The distinct shape of its horns makes it easy to spot.

 The African Elephant also hails from Sub-Saharan Africa.
 Both males and females can grow tusks and are known both for their intelligence and the strong social bonds they develop.

 Mid-sized pack animals found in Sub-saharan Africa, African Wild Dogs have a very interesting process of voting through sneezing.
 The more dogs in a pack that sneeze, the more likely they are to go hunting.

 Hailing from the Aldabra Atoll in Seychelles, the Aldabra Giant Tortoise is a herbivore that also happens to be one of the largest tortoises in the world.